 - For thin plated samples, an electroless nickel top coating can be applied prior to mounting and sectioning.
 (The nickel layer supports the plated layer during sectioning and gives an unambiguous layer thickness result).

-- The Leitz metallurgical microscope has magnifications of 50, 100, 200 and 500 times, and is capable of conversion to transmission as well as reflection modes.
+- The Leitz metallurgical microscope has magnifications of 50, 100, 200 and 500 times, and is capable of conversion to transmission as well as reflection modes to assess metallurgical phases in etched microstructures.

 Metallurgical Preparation Equipment: